Public assistance programs

 Minnesota Family Investment Program MFIP is a monthly cash or food benefits program.
 It is for families with dependent children and some pregnant women.
 MFIP is time limited.
 Most parents with minor children only receive help for a total of 60 months.
 Because MFIP expects, supports and rewards work; parents must meet work rule requirements or the grants will be reduced.

 GA is monthly cash payment that clients use for clothes, food, housing and other basic needs.
 It is not for people who can work.
 It is for people who

 - Are not able to receive help from other state or federal programs

 - Have little or no income

-MSA is a monthly cash payment.
-It helps people whose disability, retirement, or other income is not enough to meet their needs.
+MSA is a monthly cash payment that helps people whose disability, retirement or other income is not enough to meet their needs.
 It can also give short-term help for a crisis.
 MSA is for people who are:

 - Age 65 or older

 RCA is for people who have been in the U.S. eight months or less, and meet income guidelines.